matter-labs/zksync-web-era-docs/docs/dev/tools/go.md

 1. Connect to the zkSync network.
 2. Deposit assets from Ethereum into zkSync.
 3. Check Balance
-4. Transfer funds (ERC20 tokens) into ZkSync network
+4. Transfer funds (ERC20 tokens) into the zksync network
 5. Withdraw funds (Native coins)

 ## Prerequisite